StarGate01/p8b-infinitime/README.md

 Use the scripts in `scripts/`, run `build_all.sh p8` to build all the firmware for the P8 watch.
 The Wasp reloader factory package will package the builds of mcuboot and the Infinitime minimal recovery loader.

-All scripts accept either `pinetime` or `p8` as the first argument (Default: `pinetime`).
+All scripts accept either `pinetime` or `p8` (this means P8b) as the first argument (Default: `pinetime`).
 This argument configures the target hardware platform.

-Internally, Infinitime for the P8 is compiled with these additional arguments: `-DTARGET_DEVICE=P8 -DLF_CLK=RC -DDRIVER_ACC=SC7A20`.
-You can change them in `build_infinitime.sh` if your smartwatch has a different hardware configuration.
+You can change the compile time parameters in `build_infinitime.sh` if your smartwatch has a different hardware configuration.

+See the file `HardwareVariants.md` for detailed configuration options for different watches.

 ## OTA Stock Upgrade Path: